Double Sextet

 Double Sextet is a composition by Steve Reich scored for two sextets of flute, clarinet, violin, cello, vibraphone and piano.
 It won the 2009 Pulitzer Prize for Music, the first for the composer.

-With funds from the Carnegie Hall Corporation, The Abe Fortas Memorial Fund of the John F. Kennedy Center for the Performing Arts, Liverpool Culture Company – European Capital of Culture 2008, The Modlin Center for the Arts at the University of Richmond, Orange County Performing Arts Center, The University of Cincinnati College-Conservatory of Music – Music 08 Festival the piece was commissioned in 2007 by Eighth Blackbird who performed its premiere in 2008, at the University of Richmond in Virginia..
+With funds from the Carnegie Hall Corporation, The Abe Fortas Memorial Fund of the John F. Kennedy Center for the Performing Arts, the Liverpool Culture Company – European Capital of Culture 2008, the Modlin Center for the Arts at the University of Richmond, the Orange County Performing Arts Center, the University of Cincinnati College-Conservatory of Music – Music 08 Festival, the Double Sextet was commissioned in 2007 by the ensemble eighth blackbird, who performed its premiere in 2008 at the University of Richmond in Virginia..
 The Liverpool Culture Company (Gordon Ross, music programme manager) was the only non-US commissioning organisation and hosted the rest-of-the-world premiere at St. George's Concert Room, Liverpool on the 21st of November 2008 as part of Liverpool's European Capital of Culture celebrations.

 Structure

-Double Sextet is in three movements, lasting about 22 minutes in its entirety:
+The Double Sextet is in three movements, lasting about 22 minutes in its entirety: